Elon Musk completes $44bn Twitter takeover

 - Published

-Elon Musk has completed his $44bn (£38.1bn) takeover of Twitter, according to a number of media reports and an investor in the firm.
+Elon Musk has completed his $44bn (£38.1bn) takeover of Twitter, according to an investor in the firm.

 Twitter's chief executive and finance boss have reportedly left with immediate effect.

-It brings to a close a saga that saw Twitter going to court to hold Mr Musk to the terms of a takeover deal that he had tried to escape.
+It brings to a close a saga that saw Twitter going to court to hold the world's richest man to the terms of a takeover deal that he had tried to escape.

 Mr Musk tweeted his interest in the platform was not about making money.

+Twitter investor Ross Gerber, who is chief executive of Gerber Kawasaki Investments in California, confirmed to the BBC that the deal had been completed.

+"I think the court pushed him over the line," said Mr Gerber.
+"Quite frankly, this has sort of been a disaster from the beginning, of course, starting off very aggressively courting Twitter in a way that really forced Twitter to the table... then getting all upset and having a public spat over what to me was pretty well known issues."

-Twitter's chief executive, Parag Agrawal, and chief financial officer Ned Segal are no longer with the company, according to US media reports.
+The company's chief executive, Parag Agrawal, and chief financial officer Ned Segal are no longer with the company, according to US media reports.

+Twitter co-founder Biz Stone thanked Mr Agrawal, Mr Segal and the firm's top legal and policy executive, Vijaya Gadde - who is reportedly also out of the firm - for their "massive contribution" to the business.

+Thank you to @paraga, @vijaya, and @nedsegal for the collective contribution to Twitter.
+Massive talents, all, and beautiful humans each!— Biz Stone (@biz) October 28, 2022

 The social media platform's shares will be suspended from trading on Friday, according to the New York Stock Exchange's website.

-Mr Musk said he bought it to help humanity and wanted "civilization to have a common digital town square".
+Mr Musk said he bought the social media platform to help humanity and he wanted "civilization to have a common digital town square".

 Earlier this week Mr Musk tweeted a video of himself walking into Twitter's headquarters in San Francisco carrying a kitchen sink with the caption: "let that sink in!"